ucsb-cs9/s25/_lab/lab04.md

 ['+', '+', '+', '+', '+', '+']
 ```

-## Utilizing a Stack for Network Traversal
+## Utilizing a Stack for Network Path Discovery
-In penetration testing, we often need to systematically explore all possible paths while keeping track of previously visited nodes.
+In both network routing and security analysis, we need to systematically explore all possible paths while keeping track of previously visited nodes.
-A Stack data structure is perfect for this "backtracking" approach, which is essential when dealing with complex networks.
+A Stack data structure is perfect for this "backtracking" approach, which is essential when dealing with complex networks with multiple potential paths.

 As you traverse the network, you should:
 1. Push visited node coordinates onto the Stack
 2. Replace the empty space (' ') with the current hop number
 3. Check adjacent nodes in the specified order
 4. If no valid moves exist from current position, pop from the Stack and continue from the previous position

-If the Stack becomes empty before reaching the target, this means there is no accessible path to the target system - a valuable security insight!
+If the Stack becomes empty before reaching the destination, this means there is no accessible path to the target node - important information for both network administrators and security professionals!

 ## Instructions
 For this lab, you will need to create three files: